 So, I had the kids introduce themselves including their ages.
 I asked if anyone had jobs outside the home, but none of them did.
 I asked them if they ‘liked’ money and there was a lot of smiling and head bobbing.

-So, I explained to them that the goal of this session is to help them create a healthy relationship with money.
-I explained that some people get themselves too far into debt and then other people are so driven by accumulating money, that they ruin relationships or act unethically.
-I explained that this a nice middle ground and balance.
+So, I explained to them that the goal of the Mo Money, No Problem session is to help them create a healthy relationship with money.
+I explained that some people get themselves too far into debt and then other people are so driven by accumulating wealth, that they ruin relationships or act unethically.
+I explained that this a great middle-ground and balance.
 I also explained that there is nothing wrong with wanting to make more money, but understand that money is just a means to freedom, but not necessarily fulfillment in and of itself.
 I talked to them about the online FIRE community of people ‘retiring’ in their 30’s to pursue their passions, without becoming a millionaire or a celebrity.

 Then we started getting into the topics.